 Go Shopping

-The Shops at Rivercentre is built around an extension of the River Walk, which is known as the Rivercentre lagoon.
-Around this lagoon, the Shops at Rivercentre provides shopping and dining experiences across four floors, with over 100 retailers operating here, including theatres, restaurants, a Macy’s, Starbucks, and more.
+The Shops at Rivercenter is built around an extension of the River Walk, which is known as the Rivercenter lagoon.
+Around this lagoon, the Shops at Rivercenter provides shopping and dining experiences across four floors, with over 100 retailers operating here, including theatres, restaurants, a Macy’s, Starbucks, and more.
+It’s also a great place to duck into on a hot day for some air conditioning!

 Another popular shopping destination on the River Walk is the La Villita Historic Arts Village.
 This art community is home to several art galleries, as well as stores selling a variety of items, including souvenirs, customised jewelry, pottery and regional folk art.

 If you are interested in visiting these museums and attractions, then the Museum Reach section of the River Walk is a great way to get here and get around.
-You can either walk, or take a river taxi to get here and around.
+You can either walk, or take a river shuttle to get here.

 Take in a Show

-If you’d like to take in a show or performance whilst you’re on the San Antonio River Walk, you might want to head to the Arneson River Theater.
+If you’d like to take in a show or performance whilst you’re on the San Antonio River Walk, you might want to head to the Arneson River Theatre.

-The outdoor theater hosts a variety of performances, from music to plays, dance recitals and opera.
+The outdoor theatre hosts a variety of performances, from music to plays, dance recitals and opera.
 You can see some of the events on the official riverwalk events page here.

-If you are looking for a more traditionally designed theater, then you might want to visit the Aztec Theater.
+If you are looking for a more traditionally designed theatre, then you might want to visit the Aztec Theatre.
 Built in 1926, this actually predates the riverwalk, however it is located right next to it.

 In terms of shows, the Aztec primarily hosts musical performances, however there are also other shows available.
 You can see the full listings here.